Bar Counsel's Initial Investigation

 In sharp contrast with adversarial hearings in which each side calls and cross-examines witnesses, witnesses other than the complainant are not ordinarily permitted to attend, the rules of evidence do not apply, and no record is made of the meeting itself.
 Dispensing with these formalities, panelists let Bar Counsel, the responding attorney, and each complainant explain their positions, asking questions as needed to understand the facts of the case and ascertain what, if any, action is warranted.

 In some cases, this informality enables panelists to work with each side to facilitate a resolution.
 In a manner resembling a mediation, panelists may exclude a complainant or meet separately with Bar Counsel or the responding attorney to help negotiate the terms of conditional diversion agreements, the language of proposed commission reprimands, or other solutions.

 Although the panel does not ordinarily issue full opinions to explain its findings, and cannot bind the Commission to take certain action, its recommendations may have a significant impact on the ultimate resolution of the disciplinary process.
-Like Bar Counsel, the panel may recommend that the Commission dismiss the complaint with or without a warning, reprimand the attorney, approve a Conditional Diversion Agreement with the attorney, or petition the Court of Appeals for harsher sanctions.
+Like Bar Counsel, the panel may recommend that the Commission dismiss the complaint with or without letters of cautionary advice or of admonition, may recommend that the Commission reprimand the attorney, or may recommend that public charges be filed in more serious cases.
+If the panel thinks that a Conditional Diversion Agreement may rectify the attorney's conduct, it can encourage the parties to agree to such a resolution.
+But the rules do not offer the panel the option of recommending a "CDA."
 See List of Sanctions & Dismissals.